Memotech-Bill/pico-filesystem/README.md

 The routine returns zero on success, or a negative error code on failure.

+### int pfs_mknod (const char *name, int mode, const struct pfs_device *dev)

+Attaches a device driver to the device_filesystem.

+*   name = Name for the device
+*   mode = Mode for the device (currently ignored)
+*   dev = Pointer to a __pfs_device__ structure defining the device

+The device name may end with a star (*), in which case it matches any name with the same beginning, and the entire name is passed to the driver, which may use the string to configure the device.

+See (device/README.md) for details of the device drivers.

 ## Error codes

+The following error codes are returned in the event of failure of __pfs_init__ or __pfs_mount__.
+Otherwise most routines return either -1 or a NULL pointer in the event of an error, and set the value of __errno__.

 *   0 - Success.
 *   -2 - No memory for file handles